AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 Explore global administrator capabilities and learn how to delegate and distribute the administration of users, product licenses, and groups to admins for each individual organization.

-In the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html), select an organization and navigate to the **[!UICONTROL Admins]** tab to add, edit, or remove admin rights.
-Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
+In the Global Admin Console you can select an organization and navigate to the **[!UICONTROL Admins]** tab to add, edit, or remove admin rights.
+To learn more, refer to [Adopt global administration](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html).
+Go to the [Global Admin Console](https://global-admin-console.adobe.com/) to sign in.

-The Global Admin Console introduces a role called the [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html).
+The Global Admin Console introduces a role called the global administrator.
 This role is distinct from a system administrator and allows you to do the following:

 - View the global landscape of your total Adobe investment across all Admin Consoles added to the Global Admin Console hierarchy.
 - Monitor Adobe license and resource assignments and usage across multiple Admin Consoles.